justin2004/weblog/DRAFTS/SPARQL_value_functions/README.md

 bind(strdt(datething:parse(?when_string),xsd:dateTime) as ?when)
 ```

-The function `datething:parse` takes a variable (bound to a string) as an argument and returns an xsd:dateTime string representation.
+The function `datething:parse` takes a variable (bound to a string) as an argument and returns an xsd:dateTime string representation then we cast it to an `xsd:dateTime` with `strdt`.
 In order to allow that to happen you have to put a .jar on Apache Jena Fuseki's classpath.
 I am running SPARQL Anything (which is Fuseki but with some added functionality to allow it to treat non-RDF data as RDF).

 Here are the steps to do that and invoke this custom string parsing function: